-The section of narrative summary that has been highlighted has the narrator showing the reader that the boy remembered the pot had been sold.
+The bolded section of narrative summary above has the narrator showing the reader that the boy remembered the pot had been sold.
 The importance here is that it adds a new level of context to the exchange of dialogue.

-The point here is that the narrative summary never TELLS us the boy is kind, instead it SHOWS us.
+The lesson here is that the narrative summary never TELLS us the boy is kind; instead, it SHOWS us.

-This section comes from later in the story.
-The Old Man is alone on the boat and has managed to catch the “great fish”.
+This section comes later in the story.
+The old man is alone on the boat and has managed to catch the “great fish.”
 He has been propped in his boat for many hours, unable to move, holding the line as the fish tries to escape.